srividya1821/Bank-Churn-Analysis/README.md

 - Get the business requirement document and understand the business objective and Data.
 - Collect the data in different formats.
 - Verify data for any missing values and anomalies, and sort out the same.
-- Made sure data is consistent and clean with respect to data type, data format and values used.
+- Make sure data is consistent and clean with respect to data type, data format and values used.
 - Create the relation ships between the tables.Data modelling was done.
--
+- Create UI Report and Enhance the Report by Dax and Measures.
--
+- Create RLS